YChuan1115/Math301-Fall2014/README.md

 The paragraphs below serve as the syllabus for Section B of Math 301.

-*This page, as well as the content directory above, and its subdirectories, will be updated throughout the semester, and students are expected to visit this page routinely.*
+*This page and the subdirectories of this repository (see links above) will be updated throughout the semester, and students are expected to visit this page routinely.*